 Our funds come from our ownership of the Ecclesiastical Insurance Group, a specialist insurance and financial services company.

-Since we were founded in 1972, we’ve given more than £180 million to churches, Christian organisations and other charitable causes.
+Since we were founded in 1972, we’ve given more than £180 million in grants.

 How we work